Our Executive Team

 Don serves on the Board of Directors of the American Association of Railroad Superintendents and is active in several other industry associations.

 Dick Alexander oversees business development efforts in North America and has helped Veolia grow to $1 billion in revenues over the past seven years.
-He is responsible for Veolia Transportation’s efforts to develop partnerships with cities and transit agencies to manage and operate public transit systems, ranging from small start-up projects such as Hinesville, Georgia, to large transit agencies including New Orleans and Las Vegas.
+He is responsible for Veolia Transportation’s efforts to develop partnerships with cities and transit agencies to manage and operate public transit systems, ranging from small start-up projects such as Hinesville, Georgia, to large transit agencies like New Orleans.
 Dick is involved in many of the company’s strategic initiatives, including efforts towards Sustainable Development.

 Prior to joining Veolia Transportation in 2000, Dick owned his own consulting firm assisting public organizations in finding ways to improve operating efficiencies through organizational restructuring, increased service productivity and the involvement of the private sector in public operations.
 From 1986 to 1998 Dick served as a Regional Vice President for a large private public transportation company in charge of over twenty transit organizations in the Midwest.